Likekickdoor/DataStructure/README.md

 # DataStructure
-I hava described datastructure with algorithm by Java
+I hava described datastructure and algorithm with Java